chrisdiana/crosspoint-reader/README.md

 - **Weather**: View local forecasts.
 Fetches data when connected to Wi-Fi and caches it locally so you can check the weather even when offline.
 - **Sudoku**: Play randomly generated Sudoku puzzles.
 Fully playable offline.
 - **Wikipedia**: Search for topics and download complete, text-only Wikipedia articles to your SD card for offline reference.
 - **Chess**: A fully featured chess engine.
-Play against the computer directly on your e-reader.
+Play against your friend.
 - **Dice & 8-Ball**: A handy utility for tabletop gamers.
 Roll D6, D20, spin arrows, flip coins, or consult the Magic 8-Ball.
 - **RSS Feed & Reddit**: Subscribe to your favorite blogs and news sites.
 Articles are downloaded and cached for distraction-free, offline reading using the native text reader engine.
 - **DuckDuckGo**: Search the web using DuckDuckGo.
 Results are displayed in a text-heavy format optimized for e-ink displays.